North Carolina Tar Heels football: Butch Davis era (2007–2010)

-2008 North Carolina Tar Heels football team were expected to be much improved from the previous year, with most outlets picking them to finish second in the Coastal Division.
-In their second game of the season they routed the Rutgers Scarlet Knights on the road 44–12.
+The 2008 Tar Heels were expected to be much improved from the previous year, with most outlets picking them to finish second in the Coastal Division.
+In their second game of the season they routed Rutgers on the road 44–12.
 This was their first victory outside the state of North Carolina since 2002.
-On October 4, the Heels defeated the then 24th-ranked Connecticut Huskies 38–12 for their first victory over a ranked non-conference opponent in 11 years.
+On October 4, the Heels defeated then 24th-ranked UConn 38–12 for their first victory over a ranked non-conference opponent in 11 years.
 As a result, the Tar Heels were ranked 22nd in the weekly Associated Press rankings, their first appearance in a major poll in seven years.
 The following Saturday, the Tar Heels defeated the Notre Dame Fighting Irish, their first regular-season win as a ranked team in 11 years.
-A crowd of 60,500, third-largest in school history, watched the Tar Heels play the Fighting Irish.
 A 16–13 overtime loss at Virginia on October 18 briefly knocked the Heels out of the rankings, but after a 45–24 victory over Boston College on October 25, the team became bowl-eligible for the first time since 2004.
 The win also resulted in the team being ranked in the Bowl Championship Series rankings for the first time since the BCS began in 1998.
 A week later, they defeated Georgia Tech to clinch their first winning season since 2001, and only their fourth since Brown left the school after the 1997 season.
-The Tar Heels lost three of their last four games, including a loss in the Meineke Car Care Bowl to West Virginia.
+The Tar Heels lost three of their last four games, including a loss in the 2008 Meineke Car Care Bowl to West Virginia.

-Davis led the 2009 Tar Heels to another 8–4 regular season record and a second straight bowl appearance, the first time since the 1997–1998 seasons that UNC had made consecutive bowl appearances.
-A loss to North Carolina State in the final game of the season sent them back to the Meineke Car Care Bowl.
-UNC faced the Pittsburgh Panthers on December 26, 2009, and lost for the second straight year, giving UNC another 8–5 final record.
+Davis led the 2009 Tar Heels to another 8–4 regular season record and a second straight bowl appearance, the first time since the 1997–1998 seasons that UNC had made consecutive bowls.
+UNC faced the Pittsburgh Panthers in the 2009 Meineke Car Care Bowl and lost the Meineke-sponsored bowl game for the second straight year, finishing the season 8–5.
 Additionally, Davis led Carolina football to its 6th consecutive year of graduating more than 75% of its football players.
 The America Football Coaches Association recognized fewer than 30 public universities for superior graduation rates that year, with UNC the only such institution in the state of North Carolina and the Atlantic Coast Conference.

+Despite fallout from the unfolding scandal, Davis' Tar Heels finished the regular season with a 7–5 record, earning a trip to the Music City Bowl against Tennessee.
+The 2010 Tar Heels won their first game since 1981 at rival Virginia's Scott Stadium and gained their first ever win in FSU's Doak Campbell Stadium.
+The Tar Heels won the Music City Bowl in controversial fashion, 30–27, in what would be Davis' final game as Tar Heel head coach.